 Represented Peter Kiewit in Section 10b-5 claimed failure to disclose litigation involving public offering of fiber optic unit.
 Three-day jury trial.
 Case settled after opening statements and cross of first witness.
 Plaintiffs represented by Lowell Sachnoff (Chicago).

 Schneider USA, Inc. (a division of Pfizer) v.
 Cordis Corporation (1995)

 Represented Cordis in a suit alleging infringement of a patent covering the tips of catheters used to perform angiography and angioplasty.
 Jury trial scheduled for the United States District Court (D. Minn.)
 (Judge Rosenbaum).
-Patent owner represented by Berj Terzian of Pennie & Edmonds firm.
+Patent owner represented by Berj Terzian of Pennie & Edmonds.
 Case favorably settled after opening arguments.